supfresh/jojomotd/index.md

 - ANY OFFENSE - ORIGINAL BAN TIME + 2000 MINUTES

 3. **PROHIBITED ITEMS & WEAPONS:** No Ballistas, Bear Traps, Fire Bombs, Smoke Bombs.
 Medkits (Not allowed during duels) Bandages (Not allowed during duels).
-Bows are allowed if both parties agree to duel, must be away from main dueling area.
+Bows are allowed if both parties agree to duel, you must TP away from main duel area to start a bow duel.(type "tp list" into chat to see the list of TPs, no bows at tp mid)
 - FIRST OFFENSE - SERVER KICK
 - SECOND OFFENSE - SERVER BAN [DURATION : 60 MINUTES]
 - THIRD OFFENSE - SERVER BAN [DURATION : 1000 MINUTES]